centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 The `<id>` you send to Centra will be used to refer to that market in the future.
 For example; an order placed in the market Retail-Global will have that market `<id>` on it when you fetch the order data from Centra.
 It is only used for the integration between the systems, so it does not need to be readable.
 The ID `<id>` is added to the ID conversion table.

 The `<description>` is the name of the market in Centra’s admin interface.
-So this should be something people understand.
+So this should be something administrators of the system can relate to.

 ### Information you need

-* IDs of the stores (1 and 2 in the example below) for the `<store>`, and if they are retail or wholesale stores for the `<type>`.
-Ask us to provide this information for you.
+* IDs of the stores (1 and 2 in the example below) for `<store>`
+* Type of each store, either direct-to-consumer or wholesale for `<type>`

+[notice-box=info] Centra supports sales directly to customers, "direct-to-consumer" or "B2C", and sales to retailers and distributors, "wholesale" or "B2B".
+Because the business logic involved is different, there are two different store types in Centra.
+Direct-to-consumer store types are called 'retail' in the API and wholesale store types are called 'wholesale'. [/notice-box]

 ### Request